 Patients are still able to see a GP or any other clinician that they choose.

-Patients are still able to contact Triage/Trinity Care to arrange a same-day appointment or Home Visit.
+Patients are still able to contact CAS/Trinity Care to arrange a same-day appointment or Home Visits.

 Patients can still access online services to make appointments and prescription requests.